Hadi2525/Web_app_ML/README.md

-I want to explain the training process of my project.
+I want to explain how the training process of my project works.

-### MY first ML project
+### This is my first ML project